kontent-ai/data-ops/src/commands/syncModel/run/README.md

 > }
 > ```

-To see all supported parameters, run `npx @kontent-ai/data-ops@latest sync --help`.
+To see all supported parameters, run `npx @kontent-ai/data-ops@latest sync-model run --help`.

 ## Known limitations
 Using Management API introduces some limitations.
 Synchrozining content model won't let you: